 '''

-\ logger -p daemon.warning "syslog test \underline{N}^{"} # grep -r "syslog test \underline{N}^{"} /var/log/
+$ logger -p daemon.warning "syslog test N"

+grep -r "syslog test N" /var/log/

 '''

-&lt;sup>5You may find that you open the volumn controls instead of switching to the virtual terminal.
+5You may find that you open the volumn controls instead of switching to the virtual terminal.
 There are two ways to fix this, either use the Fn button (beside the home button above the arrow keys), or change the keyboard settings so that you "Use F1, F2, etc. keys as standard function keys".

-The term "TTY" comes from TeleTYpe terminal; a historical artifact.
+6The term "TTY" comes from TeleTYpe terminal; a historical artifact.

-&lt;sup>7This leaves us open to security isues, but we shant worry about that now.
+7This leaves us open to security isues, but we shant worry about that now.